Tippit: The game

 Games are usually played until one team reaches a score of 11.

 There are minor regional variations in command words and game length but these rules remain essentially the same wherever the game is played.

 Tactics

 The point of the game is that the team hiding the Tippit wants to make the opposing team guess the wrong fist.
 The game gets very tactical particularly in choosing in which hand to place the tippit and particularly skillful players play like good poker players, hiding their emotions or even trying to mislead their opponents using facial gestures, body language and verbal banter.
 The team guessing can often make an inexperienced player reveal the whereabouts by staring into their eyes or even visually examining hand positions.

-Where is it played
+Competitive play

 A world championship is held in mid Wales each year.
-The game is still played in the pubs of mid Wales particularly around Rhayader, parts of Herefordshire / Gloucestershire and by adult leaders in some Wigan scout groups on jamboree weekends.
+The game is still played in the pubs of mid Wales particularly around Rhayader, and parts of Herefordshire and Gloucestershire.

-In 2006, Welsh television station S4C produced a gameshow of Tippit, called Tipit.
+In 2006, Welsh television station S4C produced a gameshow based around the game, called Tipit.